ATTENTION DEFICIT DISORDER

 that have contributed greatly to our advancement as a society.
 ADD/ADHD'ers

 are not stupid.
-In fact, they may be smarter
+In fact, they're often smarter

 than the average bear!